apache/jena-site/source/documentation/archive/serving_data/fuseki1.md

 ## Fuseki Server and TDB

-Fuseki include a built-in version of TDB.
+Fuseki includes a built-in version of TDB.
 Run the server with the `--desc` argument

     fuseki-server --desc tdb.ttl /ds